nanobox-io/nanobox-docs/source/boxfile/code-services.html.md

 ## Network Directories
 These directories are read/write accessible to all the code service's instances.
 These directories are mounted at runtime, and should not be created at the same location as a directory containing source code in your repo.
 Filepaths should be relative to the root of your repo.

-In order to use `network_dirs`, you must have one or more storage services in which to store them.
-In your Boxfile config, specify which storage service the directories should be stored on.
-If no storage service is specified, we assume storage1.
+In order to use `network_dirs`, you must have one or more Network Storage services (NFS) in which to store them.
+In your Boxfile config, specify which NFS service the directories should be stored on.
+If no service is specified, we assume nfs1.

 For more details, view the [Network Storage doc](/getting-started/network-storage/).